-ATX power supply control functionality allows the buttons on the CFA635-TFE-KU to replace the power and reset button on your system, simplifying front panel design.
+ATX power supply control functionality allows the buttons on the CFA635 to replace the power and reset button on your system, simplifying front panel design.
 This ATX power supply control functionality can be accomplished with or without our optional SCAB (System Cooling Accessory Board).
 The SCAB provides fan monitoring and control as well as DOW temperature probe monitoring.

-The GPIO pins used for ATX control must not be configured as user GPIO, and must be configured to their default drive mode in order for the ATX functions to work correctly.
-These settings are factory default, but may be changed by the user.
+The GPIO pins used for ATX control must not be configured as user GPIO.
+The GPIO pins must be configured to their default drive mode in order for the ATX functions to work correctly.
+These settings are factory default but may be changed by the user.
 Please see command 34 (0x22): Set or Set and Configure GPIO Pin (Pg.
-47).
+53).

-When configuring the CFA635-TFE-KU for ATX functionality, open jumper JP2 in order to ensure correct operation.
+When configuring the CFA635 for ATX functionality, open jumper JP2 in order to ensure correct operation.
 See Jumper Locations and Functions (Pg.
 14) for jumper positions and locations.
 This is required whether the optional SCAB is or is not used.

-For this functionality, this configuration for the CFA635-TFE-KU is powered from the PC's V{SB} signal, the "stand-by" or "always-on" +5v ATX power supply output, on pins 15 and 16 of the H1 connector.
-When using the optional SCAB, the +5 "stand-by" voltage is supplied on the 7-pin connector pins labeled GND and +5v.
+This configuration for the CFA635 is powered from the PC's VSB signal, the "stand-by" or "always-on" +5v ATX power supply output, on pins 15 and 16 of the H1 connector.
+When using the optional SCAB, the +5 standby voltage is supplied on the 7-pin header pins labeled GND and +5v.